Riabdulm/Bikes-Ride-Analysis/README.md

 # Bikes-Ride-Analysis
-Analysing the differences in bikes usage between two customer segments of a Bike Share company
+Customer Segmentation Analysis of a Bike-Share company

 ## Introduction